 Demonstrators will feature in IDLES as verification tools for the programme’s modelling work, as teaching instruments and as a means of communicating more widely about energy systems.

-ABB-Imperial Digital Energy Demonstrator
+Hitachi-Imperial Digital Energy Demonstrator

-As part of the IDLES Programme we have established the ABB-Imperial Digital Energy Demonstrator, hosted by the Department of Electrical and Electronic Engineering.
+As part of the IDLES Programme we have established the Hitachi-Imperial Digital Energy Demonstrator, hosted by the Department of Electrical and Electronic Engineering.
 This research and teaching facility is a critical part of the IDLES programme grant and will provide researchers and students with state-of-the-art examples of energy network control technologies.
 Within the programme grant, it will act as a real-time test-bed for the programme results and make the outcomes from IDLES accessible to a broad range of stakeholders through realistic visualisations of the impacts a particular energy system can have.